All Products

 2. Configure Windows Admin Center.

-3. Start Windows Admin Center and select the Windows instance.
-Click File, select the file, and then click Upload.
+3. Open Windows Admin Center, select the instance, click File, select the file, and click Upload.

 Question 2: How do I connect to a Windows Server Semi-Annual Channel instance to stop or restart the Windows instance?